Gr701/embedded_morse/README.md

 # Embedded morse
 The code we were mainly working on is in the `src` directory.
+The entry point is `project_main_notog.c`.

 ## Technologies used
 - C language for the embedded programming